-In 2004, the leader of the paramilitaries, Salvatore Mancuso, claimed that 35 percent of the Congress was on his payroll.
+In 2004, the leader of the paramilitaries, Salvatore Mancuso, claimed 35 percent of the Congress was on his payroll.
 A high state functionary, that same year, expressed concern when stating, “The political project of the paramilitaries is more dangerous than its military project.”
-Uribe himself, on 23 September 2003, regarded the paramilitaries as “groups of private justice,” not hiding his support for the government labelled terrorist group.
-Six years later, the Colombia’s Prosecutor General, Mario Iguaran, after conducting investigations into massacres long ignored, came to the conclusion that, unlike previously understood, “The paramilitaries did not seek politicians but the politicians sought [the help of] paramilitaries.”
+Uribe himself, on 23 September 2003, regarded the paramilitaries as “groups of private justice,” not hiding his support for the government-labelled terrorist group.
+Six years later, the Colombia’s Prosecutor General Mario Iguaran, after conducting investigations into massacres long ignored, concluded that, unlike previously understood, “The paramilitaries did not seek politicians, but the politicians sought [the help of] paramilitaries.”
 It was also discovered that Mancuso’s 35 percent statistic was a low estimate, and most of the political representatives who were under investigation for paramilitary ties were Uribistas.

 Avoidance of International Criminal Court

-For example, in October of 2008 reports by Human Rights Watch and Amnesty International (annual report) concluded that the Colombian government under Uribe’s leadership was not making progress investigating paramilitary crimes and diminishing paramilitary influence over Colombian governmental institutions.
-The Human Rights Watch report even claimed that the government was taking action to sabotage investigations.
-The Amnesty International Report concluded that the Uribe administration was in denial regarding the armed conflict and the situation of human rights abuses in Colombia.
+For example, in October of 2008, reports by Human Rights Watch and Amnesty International (annual report) concluded the Colombian government under Uribe’s leadership was not making progress investigating paramilitary crimes and diminishing paramilitary influence over Colombian governmental institutions.
+The Human Rights Watch report even claimed the government acted to sabotage investigations.
+The Amnesty International report concluded the Uribe administration was in denial regarding the armed conflict and the situation of human rights abuses in Colombia.
 Instead of challenging or directly addressing the human rights and judicial concerns provided by the reports, Uribe was quick to identify the organizations publishing the reports as terrorist sympathizers.

 Above the rule of law

 Uribe’s actions and rhetoric made it clear he only wanted punishment for the guerrillas and opposition, not for crimes enacted by paramilitaries, his administration, Uribistas, and his military.
-For example, when, in June of 2010, Colonel Alfonso Plazas Vega was found guilty of forced civilian disappearances during the 1985 army siege of the Palace of Justice, Uribe’s response demonstrated that he would support his military even if its members too committed the same terrorist acts as the guerrillas.
+For example, when, in June of 2010, Colonel Alfonso Plazas Vega was found guilty of forced civilian disappearances during the 1985 army siege of the Palace of Justice, Uribe’s response demonstrated he would support his military even if its members too committed the same terrorist acts as the guerrillas.
 Uribe and the Ministry of Defense expressed their “deep sorrow for the consequences of the court ruling that sentenced a soldier of the homeland.
-This painful and sad feeling is shared at all levels amongst ground, air, and sea soldiers, and their families.
+This painful and sad feeling is shared at all levels among ground, air, and sea soldiers, and their families.
 [The Ministry] manifests in these difficult times its solidarity with the Colonel Alfonso Plazas Vega and his respected family.”
-Uribe publicly addressed the Colonel’s ruling, criticized the court, and sided with the Colonel, claiming that the way to support the victims of the Palace of Justice was not by making victims of the armed forces.
-As a result of this case, Uribe pushed for the military to only be tried by a military tribunal when it came to crimes against humanity.
+Uribe publicly addressed the colonel’s ruling, criticized the court, and sided with the colonel, claiming the way to support the victims of the Palace of Justice was not by making victims of the armed forces.
+Because of this case, Uribe pushed for the military to only be tried by a military tribunal when it came to crimes against humanity.